nasa/LPDAAC-Data-Resources/setup/setup_instructions_python.md

 # Repository Setup Instructions

 The tutorials and how-tos in all repositories developed by LP DAAC team require a compatible Python Environment, an installation of [Git](https://git-scm.com/downloads).
-See details on prerequisites and Environment Setup instructiones below.
+See details on prerequisites and Python environment Setup instructions below.

 ---

 ## 1. Prerequisites

 + To access or download NASA Earth data, a `.netrc` file with your NASA Earthdata Login information is needed.
-You can created an account [here](https://urs.earthdata.nasa.gov/users/new) if you do not have one.
+You can create an account [here](https://urs.earthdata.nasa.gov/users/new) if you do not have one.
 You can manually create a `.netrc` file but `earthaccess.login(persist=True)` function will prompt for your NASA Earthdata username and password to create one if one does not exist and then uses your account information for  authentication purposes.

 + Install Environment Manager: